Bloodletting: Middle Ages

-The Talmud recommended a specific day of the week and days of the month for bloodletting in the Shabbat tractate, and similar rules, though less codified, can be found among Christian writings advising which saints' days were favourable for bloodletting.
+The Talmud recommended a specific day of the week and days of the month for bloodletting in the Shabbat tractate.
 During medieval times bleeding charts were common, showing specific bleeding sites on the body in alignment with the planets and zodiacs.
 Islamic medical authors also advised bloodletting, particularly for fevers.
 It was practised according to seasons and certain phases of the Moon in the lunar calendar.
 The practice was probably passed by the Greeks with the translation of ancient texts to Arabic and is different than bloodletting by cupping mentioned in the traditions of Muhammad.
 When Muslim theories became known in the Latin-speaking countries of Europe, bloodletting became more widespread.
 Together with cautery, it was central to Arabic surgery; the key texts Kitab al-Qanun and especially Al-Tasrif li-man 'ajaza 'an al-ta'lif both recommended it.
 It was also known in Ayurvedic medicine, described in the Susruta Samhita.

-Use through the 19th century
+Use in the 1600s through the 19th century

+Bloodletting became a main technique of heroic medicine, a traumatic and destructive collection of medical practices that emerged in the 18th century.

 Even after the humoral system fell into disuse, the practice was continued by surgeons and barber-surgeons.
 Though the bloodletting was often recommended by physicians, it was carried out by barbers.
 This led to the distinction between physicians and surgeons.
 The red-and-white-striped pole of the barbershop, still in use today, is derived from this practice: the red symbolizes blood while the white symbolizes the bandages.
 Bloodletting was used to "treat" a wide range of diseases, becoming a standard treatment for almost every ailment, and was practiced prophylactically as well as therapeutically.

 A number of different methods were employed.
 The most common was phlebotomy, or venesection (often called "breathing a vein"), in which blood was drawn from one or more of the larger external veins, such as those in the forearm or neck.
 In arteriotomy, an artery was punctured, although generally only in the temples.
 In scarification (not to be confused with scarification, a method of body modification), the "superficial" vessels were attacked, often using a syringe, a spring-loaded lancet, or a glass cup that contained heated air, producing a vacuum within (see fire cupping).
 There was also a specific bloodletting tool called a scarificator, used primarily in 19th century medicine.
 It has a spring-loaded mechanism with gears that snaps the blades out through slits in the front cover and back in, in a circular motion.
 The case is cast brass, and the mechanism and blades steel.
 One knife bar gear has slipped teeth, turning the blades in a different direction than those on the other bars.
 The last photo and the diagram show the depth adjustment bar at the back and sides.

 Leeches could also be used.
 The withdrawal of so much blood as to induce syncope (fainting) was considered beneficial, and many sessions would only end when the patient began to swoon.